RogueOneEcho/caesura/README.md

 - RED
 - **[[new](https://github.com/DevYukine/red_oxide/issues/7)]** OPS.

-Tested on Linux, theoretically working on Windows.
+Tested on Linux, theoretically works on Windows.

 Fully configurable, if there's something hard coded that you think should be configurable then open issue on GitHub.